csc-training/summerschool/mpi/docs/Non_blocking_communication.md

 # Summary

-- Non-blocking communication is usually the smarter way to do point-to-point communication in MPI
+- Non-blocking communication is usually the smarter way to do point-to-point communication in MPI.
 - Non-blocking communication core features
     - Open receives with `MPI_Irecv`
     - Start sending with `MPI_Isend`